olahasan/html-css-js_Memory-Blocks-Game/README.md

 ## overview
 Memory Blocks Game is an engaging puzzle game designed to enhance memory and concentration skills.
 The objective of the game is to match pairs of identical pictures hidden behind blocks.
-Player must remember the location of each picture and find its matching pair to clear the blocks from the grid.
+Player must remember the location of each picture and find its matching pair to clear the blocks from the grid within a given time.

 ## Usage
 1. Open `index.html` in your web browser.